tedgrubbs/Rust_Logger/README.md

 - `Username` - The username that will register this machine with the server.
 Set it to whatever you want (Might change this in the future to just use the system name so that you don't have to create a username for each machine manually)
 - `Server` - This is the site + port of the machine  where the `log_server` is running.
 So if the server was running at example.com on port 1241 I would put `example.com:1241` here.
-- `tracked_files` - This denotes a list of filetypes that `log_client` should monitor for changes.
+- `tracked_files` - This denotes a list of filetypes that `log` should monitor for changes.
 This can be a file extension, file prefix, or just some common substring found in your files.
 Different types are separated by commas so to track multiple files this would look like "`tracked_files : .log, .txt, .csv`"

 This covers the basic setup required for Rust_Logger to operate.
 We can now do *fun things*.

 # `log`

 ## `log` - the command-line utility
-When you run the `log_client` install script, you are actually installing a tool called `log` which can run from the linux terminal. `log` is what you use for all interactions with Rust_Logger.
+When you run the `log` install script, you are actually installing a tool called `log` which can run from the linux terminal. `log` is what you use for all interactions with Rust_Logger.
 I will now explain each of its core functions.

 ## `log` - registration
 >*The following is not essential for the actual usage of Rust_Logger but may be helpful for your overall understanding of the program.
 But feel free to skip if you are impatient.*